Hot Media

 Abby Martin’s Empire Files (documentarian and activist)

-Al Jazeera Investigations (breaking some of the biggest global scandals)
+Al Jazeera Investigations (breaking giant global scandals)

 Chinese Whispers (news)